-81 FERC ¶61,254 at pp. 62,180-81 (1997).
-Specifically, we refer to the provisions repeated in each of the conditions stating that the Maine DEP may order modification of project facilities or operations, and requiring review and approval by the Maine DEP and other agencies of schedules set and plans submitted under the license.
+- 19/ Certain aspects of the conditions in the water quality certification and the agreements could, in our opinion, create problems with the Commission's administration of its licensing problem.
+See Kennebec Water Power Company, 81 FERC (61,254 at pp. 62,180-81 (1997).
+Specifically, we refer to the provisions repeated in each of the conditions stating that the Maine DEP may order modification of project facilities or operations, and requiring review and approval by the Maine DEP and other agencies of schedules set and plans submitted under the license. - 20/ Since Interior did not specify any design, location, installation, or operation, both these statements appear actually to be reservations of prescriptive authority.

-The Fish Passage Agreement, developed as a result of Central Maine's discussions with various agencies, 22 including Interior, takes a comprehensive approach to fish passage for Central Maine's six projects and for Swans Falls.
-The agreement's objective is to restore the Saco anadromous fish population by establishing self-sustaining runs of Atlantic salmon above the Swans Falls Project, and of shad and river herring (alewives and blueback herring) to the area above the Bonny Eagle Project.
+The Fish Passage Agreement, developed as a result of Central Maine's discussions with various agencies, including Interior, 21/ takes a comprehensive approach to fish passage for Central Maine's six projects and for Swans Falls.
+The agreement's objective is to restore the Saco anadromous fish population by establishing self-sustaining runs of Atlantic salmon above Swans Falls, and of shad and river herring (alewives and blueback herring) to the area above Bonny Eagle.
 To accomplish this, Atlantic salmon will be passed from the river below Cataract to an area above Swans Falls.
 Shad and river herring will be passed from the river below Cataract to the area between the Bonny Eagle and Hiram Projects, including tributaries below Hiram.